 While the notion of visually depicting cybernetically enhanced insects may seem absurd, it serves as a means to raise awareness about these magnificent creatures’ vital role in our ecosystem.
 It also serves as a reminder that they are rapidly approaching extinction due to human behavior—an outcome that can be averted by the choices we make.

 A project with an ecological aspect through the use of A.I. generated visualization.
-The goal is to increase the empathy for invisible animals by taking real ones as a base, analyzing their characteristics and visualizing how they would look like when they evolve to survive the current declination in numbers and worldwide extinction.
+The goal is to increase the empathy for hardly visible animals by taking real ones as a base, analyzing their characteristics and visualizing how they would look like when they evolve to survive the current declination in numbers and worldwide extinction.

 Learn more about the insects by reading their descriptions.
 And support the project by exposition requests or buying the digital artworks, posters, canvases or stickers.